"Witness the might of the Eternal Warlock!" Harry proclaimed to the front lawn of number four, Privet Drive.

 The next wand was pine and dragon heartstring, and for the first time, Harry felt a pleasant warmth emanate from the wood.
 When Ollivander extended his hand, he was reluctant to give it back, which didn't escape the wandmaker's notice.

-"You seem to have an affinity for pine, Mr. Potter.
+"An affinity for pine?
+Hmm.
 A bit of a loner, are we?"

 Harry ducked his head bashfully.
 When he raised it again, he saw that Ollivander was off to bring more boxes.
 Five pinewood wands were tried and rejected, Ollivander making thoughtful noises as they went through the stock.
 He then reached for a particularly dusty box at the bottom of the pile.

 "Red pine, twelve inches, rather stiff.
 Dragon core, one of my... less popular variants."

-Harry looked at Ollivander in askance, but picked it up.
+Harry looked askance at Ollivander but picked it up.
 When his fingers gripped the smooth handle, an electrifying tingle shot up his arm, filling his body with heat.
 He gave the wand a broad sweep, shooting out multicolored sparks that lingered in the air.

 "Mwahaha!" he laughed, feeling heady and energized.
 "Tremble before my power, mortals!"

 "I am quaking in my boots," Ollivander said dryly, bringing him back to earth.
 "I knew this wand would find its master one day.
 Alas, not many wizards acquiesce to a core of a dragon's baculum."

 "Also known as the penile bone," Ollivander said.
 "I do not have a diagram on hand, but the name should be self-explanatory."

 Harry chuckled nervously.
 "Mr. Ollivander, please—surely you're just poking fun at a clueless Muggle-raised wizard like myself?"
 He slowly lowered the wand to the counter, but couldn't bring himself to let go.

 The man drew himself up.
 "Mr. Potter, I treat my craft with the respect it deserves.
 Along with its heart, the baculum is a dragon's most magical part.
 The only reason I seldom use it anymore is that customers ofttimes refuse to buy wands with these cores."